-After the President submitted his proposal for a National Commission on Regulatory Reform, Congress showed growing interest in regulatory reform and authorized additional studies of the regulatory "problem."
+After being aroused by the President's proposal for a National Commission on Regulatory Reform, Congress showed growing interest in regulatory reform and authorized additional studies of the regulatory "problem."

 During Senate hearings on the President's proposal, it became increasingly clear that Congress views control over these agencies as its prerogative.
 "Independence" has become a major issue in itself, and several of these commissions now by-pass the normal budget, legislative, and litigative coordination which OMB and the Justice Department carry out to insure that Presidential policy is consistently applied.
-Congress has also begun to call for increased independence for single-headed agencies, such as EPA, NHTSA, and OSHA, which have important, and highly visible, regulatory responsibilities.
+Congress has also begun to call for increased independence for single headed agencies, such as EPA, NHTSA, and OSHA, which have important, and highly visible, regulatory responsibilities.